SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 K-Fold Cross Validation is the most popular resampling technique that divides the whole dataset into K sets of equal sizes.

 ### 42. What are the different methods to split a tree in a decision tree algorithm?

+Variance: Splitting the nodes of a decision tree using the variance is done when the target variable is continuous.
+Information Gain: Splitting the nodes of a decision tree using Information Gain is preferred when the target variable is categorical.
+Gini Impurity: Splitting the nodes of a decision tree using Gini Impurity is followed when the target variable is categorical.

 ### 43. How does the Support Vector Machine algorithm handle self-learning?